aeonSolutions/AeonLabs-HomeAutomation-Smart-Lightning-Detector/README.md

-# AeonLabs-HomeAutomation-Smart-Lightning-Detector
-Smart Lightning Detector for the outdoors / garden
+# Smart Lightning Detector for the outdoors